brunomorello/bmo_restaurant_ordering_system/README.md

 # BmoRestaurantOderSystem

-## Set CSS bootstrap and font-awesome on Global Angular CSS
+## Set CSS bootstrap and font-awesome on Global Angular CSS (removed bootstrap and font-awesome)

 Import these .css files inside styles attr on angular.json